Gregory Berns: Iconoclast

 Writing in the Winter 2009 edition of Stanford Social Innovation Review and reviewing Iconoclast, Robert J. Sternberg points to the three major mental roadblocks that people need to overcome if they wish to be iconoclasts.
 "First, see things differently from other people—see what others do not see.
 Second, conquer your fear of failure, of the unknown, and of ridicule.
 Third, be socially intelligent: Figure out how to interest people in your ideas and how to sell those ideas to opinion leaders."
 Sternburg also points out that iconoclasts' brains are wired differently.
 For example, the amygdala, situated within the medial temporal lobes of the brain, of the iconoclast tends to reduce their emotional reactions and fear response.

 Sternberg is of the opinion that Berns gives insufficient credit to the role played by intelligence; analytical thinking; and several aspects of creative thinking, particularly conformity arising from family and cultural background.
 Sternberg also feels that the author gives undue emphasis to the faculty of sight in the innovative iconoclastic process.
 The reviewer objects to Berns' contention that "imagination comes from the visual system", pointing out that blind people can be creative (e.g. the author and political activist Helen Keller) and that other senses may be used creatively (e.g. the composer Mozart).

 Overall, however, Sternberg concludes that Iconoclast is "a technically sound and inspiring book".
 The reviewer writes that Iconoclast "not only analyzes the nature of iconoclasm in fascinating detail, but also serves as a guide for people who feel trapped by conventional thinking and want to escape.
 The keys out of their prisons are in this book.
 It is up to these readers to use them to escape and open new doors."

-Iconoclast was reviewed by Alden M. Hayashi in an article entitled Why Picasso Outearned van Gogh in MIT Sloan Management Review.

-Iconoclast featured in a CBC item by Richard Handler entitled Learning how to see the world differently.

-Danielle Graham also interviewed Berns about Iconoclast for SuperConsciousness Magazine.